Yuriy Artemenko

-Yuriy Artemenko (born February 28, 1963) is a Ukrainian journalist, politician and public figure.
-He is a Deputy of Ukraine IV and V convocations and is former Chairman of the National television and radio broadcasting council of Ukraine (from 2014 to 2019).
+Yuriy Artemenko (born February 28, 1963) is a Ukrainian journalist, politician, and public figure.
+He served as a Deputy of Ukraine IV and V convocations and is a former governor of the Zaporizhzhya region, as well as a former Chairman of the National Television and Radio Broadcasting Council of Ukraine (from 2014 to 2019).

+He is now a successful Ukrainian cinema producer.